fzhang1117/Cas9Sequencing/README.md

 ```
 *_seqscan.txt: counts of differenty types of nulceotide of each sites in edit region
-*_prductsum.txt: products and their counts of given edit sites
+*_productsum.txt: products and their counts of given edit sites
 ```